LeeDoor/game_webserver/docs/notification_system.md

 it is achieved by using long-poll requests. user sends request to server and waits for response. once server is ready to respond, it sends response to active poll. all notifiers are Singleton objects for easier access.
 # classes
-* **QueueNotifier** - class, which takes care about notifying in-queue players about found enemies. once notifier calls, all pollers are being unsubscribed.
+* **QueueNotifier** - class, which takes care about notifying in-queue players about found enemies. when opponent is found, player's hanging poll returns sessionId. if opponent found before poll request sent, you still able to get response by waiting system. once notifier calls, all pollers are being unsubscribed.
 ```mermaid
 ---
 title: QueueNotifier purpose